sdillavou/bellybuttonseg/README.md

 ```
 python3 -m bellybuttonseg.trainandpredict
 ```
-and select the base folder (new output folder will be created).
+and select the base folder (a new output folder will be created).

 Enjoy!